 First Offense: The student will be required to complete an alternate assignment.
-The teacher(s) involved will contact the student's parents and the administration.
+The teacher(s) involved will contact the student's parents and the administration and may assign a detention or alternate consequence.
 A record of the offense will be kept for future reference for the duration of his or her primary school career.
 The policy regarding Academic Misconduct will be reviewed with the student and parents/guardian by his teacher or the administration.